Gombessa1938/-Rosenbrock-function-optimization-/README.md

 # -Rosenbrock-function-optimization-
-using steepest descent iteration and Newton iteration on the Rosenbrock function
+Using steepest descent iteration and Newton iteration on the Rosenbrock function